validityBase/vbase-cs/CONTRIBUTING.md

-# Contributing to vBase Python Samples
+# Contributing to the vBase C# Software Development Kit

-Thank you for considering contributing to vBase Python Samples!
+Thank you for considering contributing to the vBase C# Software Development Kit!

 # How to Contribute